How to use transistor as a switch

-A transistor is an electronics component that is also used as a digital switch.
-Although, it works similarly to a mere mechanical switch.
-But a digital high logic signal controls this switch as compared to traditional push buttons.
-We control traditional switches manually by applying a mechanical force.
+A transistor is an electronic component that is also used as a digital switch.
+It works similarly to a mechanical switch, but it is controlled by a digital high logic signal instead of traditional push buttons.
+Traditional switches are manually controlled by applying mechanical force.

 Transistor Introduction